zjy1994/academic-website/content/authors/admin/_index.md

 #  - course: MEng in Artificial Intelligence
 #    institution: Massachusetts Institute of Technology
 #    year: 2009
-  - course: BSc in Agricultural Mechanization and Automation
+  - course: BE in Agricultural Mechanization and Automation
     institution: Northwest A&F University
     year: 2017

-# Social/Academic Networking
+# (8) Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "/#contact" for contact widget.